Mutation classes of \tilde{A}_n-quivers and derived equivalence classification of cluster tilted algebras of type \tilde{A}_n: Derived equivalence classification of cluster tilted algebras of type

 \begin{thm} [Rickard \cite{Rickard}] Two algebras $A$ and $B$ are derived equivalent if and only if there exists a tilting complex $T$ for $A$ such that the endomorphism algebra $\End_{D^b(A)}(T)\cong B$. \end{thm}

-For calculating the endomorphism ring $\End_{D^b(A)}(T)$ we can use the following alternating sum formula which gives a general method for computing the Cartan matrix of an endomorphism ring of a tilting complex from the Cartan matrix of the algebra $A$.
+For calculating the endomorphism algebra $\End_{D^b(A)}(T)$ we can use the following alternating sum formula which gives a general method for computing the Cartan matrix of an endomorphism algebra of a tilting complex from the Cartan matrix of the algebra $A$.

 \begin{prop} [Happel \cite{Happel}] For an algebra $A$ let $Q = (Q^r)_{r \in \Z}$ and $R = (R^s)_{s \in \Z}$ be bounded complexes of projective $A$-modules.
 Then

 In particular, if $Q$ and $R$ are direct summands of the same tilting complex then \end{prop}